redbrick/docs/docs/webgroup/atlas.md

 # Atlas (Redbrick Website)

-Atlas is Redbrick’s static website, built with [Eleventy (11ty)](https://www.11ty.dev/) and styled with Tailwind CSS + PostCSS.
+Atlas is Redbrick's static website, built with [Eleventy (11ty)](https://www.11ty.dev/) and styled with Tailwind CSS + PostCSS.
 The site output is generated into `dist/` and can be served locally during development, or built into a production container served by Nginx.

 ## Quick links